-Northeast Technical Institute (NTI) is approved by the State of Maine Department of Education.
+Northeast Technical Institute (NTI) is approved by the State Student body diversity calculations are reported annually.
+The of Maine Department of Education.
 NTI is accredited by the Commission of the Council on Occupational Education and approved by the Department of Veterans Affairs to offer the following programs: